U.S. EPA eyes extending refinery biofuel deadlines, no action on waivers

 “While we don’t agree that EPA needs to wait as long as it is proposing, particularly for the 2020 compliance year, we do agree with EPA that the outgoing administration should refrain from any further action on the pending small refinery petitions,” said Geoff Cooper, president of the Renewable Fuels Association.

+U.S. senators including Joni Ernst and Chuck Grassley of Iowa urged EPA Administrator Andrew Wheeler in a letter dated Thursday not to grant small refinery exemptions until ongoing litigation is resolved.

+Renewable fuel (D6) credits for 2020 traded at 90 cents each on Thursday, up from 79 cents in the previous session, traders said.

-Reporting by Stephanie Kelly; Editing by Chizu Nomiyama and Steve Orlofsky and Paul Simao
+Reporting by Stephanie Kelly in New York; Editing by Paul Simao and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.